B.A., Grinnell College; Ph.D., California Institute of Technology

-Outside of work, I enjoy spending time with my wife, Julia Prentice, the Director of Research and Analytics for the Betsy Lehman Center for patient safety, and our two wonderful (in my clearly objective opinion) children.
+Outside of work, I enjoy spending time with my wife, Julia Prentice, the Research Director for the Betsy Lehman Center for patient safety, and our two wonderful (in my clearly objective opinion) children.
 I also serve as Vice-President of the Board fo Directors for the Dedham Community House, an organization focused on providing educational, recreational and social activities for residents of Dedham and surrounding communities.
-Whenever possible, I love to catch live music, with a particular affinity for jazz, classic R&B and classical.
-Since coming to Wellesley, I have worked to overcome some of the main disadvantages of moving from LA: I confront the unfavorable winter weather by getting outside as much as possible in the admittedly beautiful New England summers, and I stay up a bit late to catch Dodgers games on the West Coast.
+Whenever possible, I love to catch live music, with a particular affinity for jazz, R&B/soul and classical--and a growing appreciation for musicals and contemporary pop music promoted by my kids!
+Although I still blanch a bit at New England winters, I have come to love hiking and making my feeble attempts at gardening in the beautiful summer and fall.

 For more information on my research, please visit the Elmore Lab website.